Monthly Archives: July 2011

 Continue reading

 You may have heard the punchline, “Ready when you are, Mr. DeMille!”
-Sometimes it’s abbreviated to, simply, “Ready when you are!
+Sometimes, around people familiar with the reference, it’s abbreviated to just “Ready when you are!”
+(In a quote-y kind of voice.)

-It’s dubious that it ever happened, and it’s not a parable — there’s no moral behind it.
-But it is a pretty good joke!
+Of course, it’s dubious this it ever really happened, and it’s not a parable joke — there’s no moral behind it (except maybe don’t count your chickens).
+Still, it’s a pretty good joke!
 In fact, it’s one of my favorites, and I’ve used the punchline many times.

 For your dancing and dining pleasure, here it is: